 You can buy a clip on zoom lens for the iPhone and I imagine it would be easier to carry than an extra camera but I’ve never tried one so if you have ventured into this territory, write me a blog about it and we’ll publish it.

-The GPS function records exactly where the photo was taken so when the photos are transferred to my computer, I get to see where I was at that time on that day.
+So, the GPS function records exactly where the photo was taken so when the photos are transferred to my computer, I get to see where I was at that time on that day.
 In addition as a retired bloke, I get to travel a fair bit and when I land in another time zone, the time recorded for each picture taken there, is corrected automatically.
 But I need to say, my current camera is the second camera I have had with GPS.
 The first one was very slow locking onto the satellites so I

 had to switch it on a long time before taking pictures, to get the GPS to function correctly.
 My current camera is better but can still take time – especially if you are travelling quickly – like in a plane.
 I recently flew from Alice Springs to Adelaide and used the camera out the window quite a bit.
-The first half of the pictures I took do not have and GPS recorded but the last ones do.
-It is interestingto be able look at the GPS locations on the pictures then pinpoint the position on a map so see where the flight went.
-I now have pictures of Algebuckina & Oodnadatta and on the left is Island Lagoon in South Australia – I would never have known that if I didn’t have GPS camera.
+The first half of the pictures I took, do not have any GPS recorded but the last ones do.
+It is interesting to be able look at the GPS locations on the pictures then pinpoint the position on a map so see where the flight went.
+So I now have pictures of Algebuckina & Oodnadatta and on the left is Island Lagoon in South Australia – I would never have known that if I didn’t have GPS camera.

 I’m happy with my Sony camera, but the first one had lens problems just after the warranty expired (of course) but there really wasn’t too much competition, so I purchased the same model camera again.
-This time I took out an extended warranty.
-This camera model has been out for a few years now so maybe they will bring out another one or maybe they have lost interest.
-Happy snapping.
+The Sony HX400v camera model has been out for a few years so maybe they will bring out another one soon or maybe they have just lost interest.